mortbopet/Ripes/docs/cache_sim.md

 4: 4608 = 0b00010010 00000000
 ...
 ```
-For the chosen cache configuration we see that the line index of the cache is the following bitmask:
+For the chosen cache configuration we see that the set index of the cache is determined by the following bitmask:
 > `0b0000001 11110000`

 Applying the bitmask to the access pattern listed above, we see that all access addresses mask to `0x0` and thus will index to the same cache line.
 In other words, we have no diversity with respect to the indexing in the cache for the given access pattern.